 This guide should serve as a starting point to deck-building in Commander, but in truth there isn’t a wrong way to go about it.
 You may find that your most beloved deck is the one that tries to assemble an unstoppable combo by turn three, but it could also be the unwieldy pile where you’ve stuffed in 20 planeswalkers and only use cards that feature silly hats.
 The important thing is to have a good time!

 Need a refresher on the basics of putting together any Magic: The Gathering deck?
 Check out our deck-building guide.
-Also, while we adore Magic: The Gathering here, it ain’t the only cardslingin’ game in town; why not have a gander at some of the best trading card games there are.
+And if you’re looking to win Commander games, here’s our list of the best MTG commanders of all time.